sensiiiiii/etlconfig/README.md

-# Enemy-Territory-Legacy-Config
+# Enemy Territory Legacy Config

-This repository contains my personal config for Wolfenstein: Enemy Territory optimized for ET:Legacy and Bani's mod (ET:Pro).
-With binds, a collection of scripts gathered and modified over the years as well as an exhaustive list of settings, thoroughly documented.
-Many thanks to people the likes of Antman without whom compiling this configuration file would have been many times more difficult.
+This is my Wolfenstein Enemy Territory Legacy config.
+It is updated for Build 2.78.
+The config contains binds, settings and a few scripts (spawnpoint selector etc.).
+If you have any Questions feel free to ask.